 Inauguration Day for kids is an important topic.
 Traditions like these create a sense of structure and security which children and adults both appreciate.
 The inauguration ceremony and the inaugural celebration welcoming a new administration is a significant event for young Americans to understand.
 We are going to talk about some of the basic questions about Inauguration Day for kids to better understand why this day is important to our democracy, along with some fun facts.
-We will also include some activities and books that you can add into your lessons or read alouds at home to help kids better understand Inauguration Day!
+We will also include some activities and books that you can add to your lessons or read-alouds at home to help kids better understand Inauguration Day!

 This post contains affiliate links, which means I receive a small commission, at no extra cost to you, if you make a purchase using this link.
 Please see my disclosure for more details.

 The presidential inauguration is the ceremony for swearing in the new president and transitioning power from the outgoing president to the next.
 This usually happens in democracies where the president has been elected.
 The inauguration involves the swearing of an oath of office by the newly elected president.
 The new president and his/her family will move into the White House for the first time after the inaugural ceremonies.
 This important event showing the peaceful transition of power is a great time to talk to children about this historic moment.